News

 (Q) Could you give us in total what has been recovered and what has been paid within the period you took charge?

 Within the period I took charge, the DN in CPC monthly, was an average of ₦700m to ₦1.2b billion.
 It varies within the month.
 For my own personal recovery, I started a recovery journey from 2022 to 2025.
-So far, we have recovered about 30.9 billion out of 241 billion .
-So the total is ₦241 billion but 30.9 has been paid already.
+To date, roughly ₦30.9 billion has been recovered from a total of ₦241 billion, meaning ₦30.9 billion has already been paid out of the overall amount.

 (Q) What do you consider the biggest challenge you encounter on this task?